a-chakrawarti/Learning-TypeScript/README.md

 ## Classes

 Groups variables and functions that are highly related.
-This is done to maintain <b>Cohesion Principle<b>.
+This is done to maintain <b>Cohesion Principle<b>: Things that are related should be part of one unit.

 ### constructor